expspace/compiler/README.md

   * Semantic Analysis
   * Code Generation

 Files to compile are located in the folder "InputFiles".
-Errors detected are displayed on the console and output for token sequence, derivation sequence, symbol table info and moon output is located in the folder "OutputFiles".
+After running the program a prompt for the file name occurs, write the file name as found in the "InputFiles" folder.
+Errors detected are displayed on the console window and output for token sequence, derivation sequence, symbol table info and moon output are located in the folder "OutputFiles".

 Known Missing Features/Bugs:
   * Code Generation : missing offset mechanism (arrays and class variables)